Menu

 Veteran’s Burial Benefits

-A veteran with documented military service may qualify for a full or partial burial allowance from Veterans Affairs Canada or from the Last Post Fund.
-Most large cemeteries in Saskatchewan have a Field of Honour or Soldiers' Plot.
-Veterans or members of the Canadian Forces can be buried in these plots when a discharge certificate or regimental number is produced.
-It may also be possible to have the spouse of a veteran buried in these areas, but some restrictions may apply.
-Family members should be on the watch for any sort of documents or other papers that indicate the wishes of the deceased, including whether they had any benefits that could affect how the body will be dealt with.
+Veteran who served with the Canadian Armed Forces may qualify for burial benefits.
+These benefits come from Veterans Affairs Canada through the Last Post Fund.
+Most large cemeteries have a Field of Honour or Soldiers' Plot.
+Veterans and active service members can be buried in these plots.
+A discharge certificate or regimental number would need to be produced.
+It may also be possible to have the spouse of a veteran buried in these areas.

 How helpful was this article?